 The Museum of Traditional Vietnamese Medicine is a unique cultural attraction located at 41 Hoang Du Khuong, Ward 12, District 10, near Sai Gon Station in Ho Chi Minh City.
 Established in 2007, it houses over 3,000 artifacts spanning from the Stone Age to modern times, showcasing the rich heritage of Vietnamese herbal medicine.
 The museum is designed in traditional wooden architecture, creating an authentic atmosphere that contrasts with the bustling city outside.
 Explore 18 rooms of ancient tools, herbal displays, and stories of famed healers like Tue Tinh and Le Huu Trac.
 Try hands-on activities like making remedies from 81 herbs, and visit the altar honoring traditional medicine pioneers.

-Phap Hoa Pagoda, located at 870 Truong Sa Street in District 3, Ho Chi Minh City, is a serene spiritual sanctuary and a must-visit attraction near Saigon Station.
-This pagoda offers a peaceful retreat with traditional Vietnamese architecture, including carved wooden doors, vibrant paintings, and tranquil gardens with serene ponds.
-The temple grounds are adorned with stunning Buddha statues and other deities, creating an atmosphere of reverence and calm ideal for reflection and meditation.
-You can experience local Buddhist rituals and ceremonies, often held in the early morning or late afternoon when the temple is bathed in soft natural light, enhancing its beauty.
+Phap Hoa Pagoda is a serene spiritual sanctuary and a must-visit attraction near Saigon Station, offering a peaceful retreat with traditional Vietnamese architecture, including carved wooden doors, vibrant paintings, and tranquil gardens with serene ponds.
+The temple grounds feature stunning Buddha statues and other deities, creating an atmosphere of calm ideal for reflection and meditation.
+Visitors can experience local Buddhist rituals and ceremonies, often held in the early morning or late afternoon when soft natural light enhances the temple’s beauty.
+A special highlight is the Phat Dan (Buddha’s birthday) celebration on the 15th of April (lunar calendar), when the pagoda is illuminated with lanterns and visitors can join the lantern release ceremony for a unique cultural experience.

 Phap Hoa Pagoda, located near Saigon Station in District 3, offers a serene retreat with traditional Vietnamese architecture, tranquil gardens, and Buddhist rituals